Club History

 There were, however, two problems.
 The present 16th fairway was also the village cricket pitch, so arrangements had to be made to ensure both games could carry on, and because of cattle & other agricultural stock, all the greens had to be wired off with barbed wire.
 The former difficulty disappeared in 1929 when cricket there ceased, but the latter remained until 1979 when the Club was able to re-negotiate the lease of the course.
 It was in 1929 that W.H.
 Aitken, the Scottish international golfer and Member of the Royal & Ancient Golf Club set out a new layout for the Course, followed by a further re-design of the course in 1935 by Colonel Stafford Vere Hotchkin, the owner and course architect of the internationally-renowned Woodhall Spa Golf Course, who designed a further 9 holes, taking the two holes in front of the hall out of use.
 Bogey was set at 75.

 In the 2nd World War the course had to be reduced to 9 holes, and when Christopher Turnor died in 1940 it was entirely due to his successor that the course remained in being.
 In 1954 Mr. Alistair McCorquodale, husband of Major Turnor's daughter Rosemary, took over the estate and became the 3rd President of the Club.
 It was through his support, and that of the Estate, that the Club continued to flourish, and continued to develop it to become the renowned course that it is today.
+In 1947 the Course was restored to 18 holes.

 Until 1962 the Stoke Rochford Estate had managed the Course and finances of the Club but in that year it offered to vest the management of both to a Committee of the Membership, which then stood at 218.
 This became effective in April 1963, which opened up tremendous opportunities for the Club to improve both the Course and Clubhouse.
-As a result the Course improved and developed beyond recognition, entirely due to the dedication of the Officers of the Club, as well as the Greens Chairman and the green keeping staff.

 In the early days of golf at Stoke Rochford the players shared accommodation with the old Roadhouse, a wooden structure with white verandas, located at the side of the Great North Road, which itself had been based on a clubhouse Christopher Turnor had seen in Sussex.
 The Roadhouse was primarily a roadside restaurant with a facility for social functions.
 It catered for everyone from vagrants to millionaires, as well as the golfers of the day.